Informative Videos about Canterbury, including the Canterbury Historical Society

 Town of Canterbury Records

-The public can access Canterbury town records through the town clerk’s office.
+The public can access official Canterbury town records through the town clerk’s office.
 Available records (which are not digitized for online viewing) include:

 - Land records/titles, 1703 to present